agonzalezsola/Invoices/README.md

 ```

 _Some clarifications_
-* Not authentication required.
+* No authentication required.
 * The API allow CORS.
-* Data is not persistent, there is store in memory for testing purposes only.
+* Data is not persistent, it is store in memory for testing purposes only.

 ## Frontend